 SEO isn’t easy.
 It involves everything from your sponsorships to blogging about the restoration industry to your Yelp reviews to your website’s load speed.
 There are easily 40 different things you could get wrong that would ruin your SEO campaign.

-While it’s possible to screw up a PPC campaign pretty badly too, it’s generally easier to find a PPC specialist who can do it right.
+While it’s possible to screw up a PPC campaign pretty badly too, those setbacks generally won’t put you all the way back to it’s generally easier to find a PPC specialist who can do it right.
 For a fee, of course.

 Seeing a pattern here?